Canada–Saudi Arabia relations: Halting non-oil economic ties with Canada

+Infographic KSA's 9/11 post depicting Toronto's CN Tower

 A Saudi Arabian youth organization named "Infographic KSA" uploaded an image to Twitter on 6 August of a passenger plane flying towards the CN Tower in the skyline of Toronto.
-It was widely perceived as a threat of a terrorist attack by western media as an allusion to the September 11 attacks in which 15 of the 19 hijackers were citizens of Saudi Arabia.
+It was widely perceived as a threat of a terrorist attack by Western media as an allusion to the September 11 attacks in which 15 of the 19 hijackers were citizens of Saudi Arabia.
 The group immediately deleted the post and released a public apology to "those who were offended", explaining that the picture was not meant to represent a terrorist attack and was instead meant to symbolize Canadian ambassador Dennis Horak's flight back to Canada.
 The Ministry of Culture and Information of Saudi Arabia launched an investigation into the incident and ordered the group to suspend its Twitter account.

-Canada's response
+Canadian response

 Foreign Minister Freeland responded to the expulsion of Ambassador Horak at a press conference on 6 August.
 "Canada will always stand up for human rights in Canada and around the world, and women's rights are human rights."

 On 8 August, Prime Minister Justin Trudeau told reporters that he refused to apologize for his country's involvement in promoting human rights, saying that "Canadians have always expected our government to speak strongly, firmly and politely about the need to respect human rights around the world" and that Canada will continue to "speak strongly, firmly and politely" about this issue.
 "We will continue to stand up for Canadian values and human rights.
 It's something that I will always do", he added.

 In another comment about the "diplomatic difference of opinion", Trudeau said his country would continue a relationship with Saudi Arabia.
 "We have respect for their importance in the world and recognize that they have made progress on a number of important issues.

 Former Conservative minister of foreign affairs John Baird appeared on Saudi Al Arabiya television to comment on the dispute and urged Prime Minister Justin Trudeau to fly to Riyadh to apologize in person to the Saudi royal family.
 Baird was working as a consultant and has business interests in Saudi Arabia at the time he made the comments, but in January 2015 while minister of foreign affairs in the Harper government, he had also protested Raif Badawi's case to the Saudis, specifically with Prince Turki bin Faisal Al Saud, a prominent member of the Saud family.
 A New Democratic Party member of Parliament, Charlie Angus called the appearance "stunning" and suggested that the ethics commissioner should investigate the incident.